 As a school board member and public official in South Carolina, you play a critical role in the decisions of this official Delegate Assembly.
-Delegates will convene on December 4 to make important decisions on behalf of governing boards and students in all 79 school districts.
+Delegates will convene on December 4 to make important decisions on behalf of governing boards and students in all 77 school districts.
 They will elect the association's leadership and adopt positions on educational issues that reflect the philosophies of the membership.

-Take time to review the materials in this handbook during your September, October or November board meetings.
-Your discussion will offer valuable guidance to those serving as your delegate at the Delegate Assembly.
-Finally, plan to "attend" the annual business meeting at 11:30 a.m. on December 4, via live stream even if you are not your board's official delegate.
-Your involvement enables SCSBA to serve as the leading voice for public education and public school governance in South Carolina.
-As a reminder, if you were appointed to serve as the delegate for your district, you will be voting on behalf of your board.
+Take time to read the annual report and financial data.
+Your boards should review the resolutions in October or November.
+They are presented again in this booklet for your review.
+Your discussion will offer valuable guidance to those serving as your delegates at the Delegate Assembly.
+Finally, plan to attend the annual business meeting from 2 to 5 p.m. on December 4.
+Even if you are not an official delegate, you are invited to observe the meeting in a special visitor's section.
+Your involvement enables SCSBA to serve as the leading voice for public education and for public school governance in South Carolina.
+As a reminder, if you were appointed to serve as a delegate for your district, you will be voting on behalf of your board.